 What Supply Chain Leaders Are Doing Right

-These leaders understand that supply chain management by enhancing decision-making is the goal.
-They want chain management by enhancing visibility.
+The best supply chain managers know that supply chain management by improving decision-making is a goal.
+They know chain management by improving visibility is a goal.
 They use the software as a trusted advisor.

 How to Prepare Their Supply Chains for AI